cbron/mancora/README.md

 conditions | Additional conditions for query as a hash field | Field other than created_at to query on.
-Not included if count_type is :total. time | Amount of time to lag by: 1.day, 1.hour. class_method | class method name of custom method to call, will not insert row in database, all this does is call the cass method
+Not included if count_type is :total. time | Amount of time to lag by: 1.day, 1.hour. class_method | Custom class method to call, will not insert row in database.
+All this does is call the method at run time

 Now to run it